-As parents you can support us in providing a good transport service by following this guide:
+As parent/carer, you can support us in providing a good transport service.
+You are expected to:

-- Ensure that your child follows the code of conduct - o Make sure your child is ready in time for their pickup - Take your child to and collect them from the vehicle.
-The driver and guide must stay on the vehicle with the other children. - o If your child needs a booster seat, you will need to provide this. - Speak to the driver and guide in a way you would like to be spoken to - You must be at home for your child's drop off time - If, in the event of an emergency, you are not going to be home, you must phone the school and/or taxi company immediately telling them your estimated arrival time and/or alternative instructions.
+- Ensure that your child follows the code of conduct - Make sure your child is ready in time for their pickup - Take your child to and collect them from the vehicle, as required.
+The driver and guide must stay on the vehicle with the other students. - Speak to the driver and guide in a way you would like to be spoken to - You must be at home for your child's drop off time, unless an alternative arrangement is in place, authorised by School Transport.
+Please contact us, and your child's educational setting, by email to make any requests. - If, in the event of an emergency, you are not going to be home, you must phone the school and/or taxi company immediately telling them your estimated arrival time and/or alternative instructions.
 You may be charged for an excessive waiting time. - If you are not at home to receive your child and have not made an alternative arrangement, and cannot be contacted, the driver will finish his route and return to your home to wait for you.
-We may charge you £10 for every 15 minutes past the normal drop off time.
+We may charge you £10 for every 15 minutes past the normal drop off time. - You must give us notice, by email, of a house move.
+If you are still eligible for assistance, it may take time to set this up.
+If your child changes setting, you must complete a new travel assistance application should you require transport support. - Let the School Transport Team know if you no longer need transport or if your child's transport needs change. - If you have concerns regarding any aspect of transport, you should tell your child's setting and us.